axel-nils/pico-autowater/README.md

-# RBPI Pico Irrigation System
+# pico-autowater
 This is a hobby project using a Raspberry Pi Pico W (with wireless capabilities) to automatically water some plants.
 All code is written in MicroPython, see the [official documentation](https://docs.micropython.org/en/latest/rp2/quickref.html) for details.
 The Pico hosts a website to show current status and statistics as well as allow for remote control of the watering.
 ## Current functionality
-Collects timestamped moisture and temperature data at a regular frequency to display on webpage.
+* Collects moisture and temperature data
+* Hosts a website to show current status and statistics
 ## Hardware used
-* Raspberry Pi Pico
+* Raspberry Pi Pico W
 * Adafruit STEMMA Soil Sensor (capacitive, based on ATSAMD10 chip)
 * Relay
 * Solenoid Valve (1/2", NC, 12 V)